Let go of painful experiences

 Learn to let go of the pain and live well

 Sometimes, life hits us hard.
-Life-changing events like cancer and other illnesses, the death of someone significant, losing a job a divorce or a break-up can de-stabilise us and life feels rocky, messy and sometimes overwhelming.
+Life-changing events can destabilise us and life feels rocky, messy and sometimes overwhelming.
+It could be cancer and other illnesses, the death of someone significant, losing a job or going through a divorce/break-up.

 Like many people, I’ve experienced all of these life-changing events and up until 2012, I didn’t know how to handle the emotional and mental aftermath.
 Many people mistakenly think they are ‘depressed’ when they are in fact grieving because their life has changed in a major way.
 Most of the advice we get is practical and intellectual.
 Emotional support does happen in the form of helplines and support groups but while these are helpful in give you support and reassurance, they don’t necessarily teach you how to let go of the pain or to be free of the heartache going forward.

 I specialise in teaching people how to cope when they are overwhelmed.
 So I can help you and equip you with the know-how and tools that will help you “let go” so that you can live the life you want.
 Click on the links below for more information.

 I’m delighted to be working in partnership with Madeline Paterson of Symmetry Coaching and Christina Conroy of Coralesce Ltd on a new venture – Walk with Purpose.
 Walk with Purpose provides individual and group led walks facilitated by a personal coach, on the beautiful Isle of Wight.
 We cover life-change themes such as divorce, bereavement and […]